cvergne/gs_globalstats_statusboard/README.md

 ### Cache
 Widget cache result on the server, in the same place that the index file.
-Cache time limit is 12 hours.
+Cache time limit is 18 hours, like the auto-refresh time (in Status Board 1.1+).

 ### Preview
 ![Preview of Globalstats Panic's Status Board widget](https://dl.dropboxusercontent.com/u/2185088/gs_statusboard.png)